amandasaurus/osm-lump-ways/README.md

 ## Relations

-The programme `osm-lump-ways` ignores relations.

-`osm-lump-ways-down` by default ignores relations, unless `--relation-tags-overwrite` is used.
+By default both programmes ignore relations, unless `--relation-tags-overwrite` is used.

 ### `--relation-tags-overwrite`